 Programmable completion function for shell aliases.

-It is generic.
-The program works with all commonly defined aliases, even those with leading redirections and those aliasing to themselves.
+Works with all properly defined aliases, even those aliasing to themselves.

-It is universal.
-A single function completes all aliases blindly, which means users don’t have to define different completion functions for different aliases.
+Uses a single function to complete all aliases, which means you don’t have to define different functions for different aliases.

 Installation & Usage

 To use this program with Bash:

 Install bash-completion, which is a dependency of this program.

 You may find it already installed on your system or you may be able to install it via your system’s package manager.

 Append the content of

 ~/.bash_completionto setup completion functions for your own aliases.
 Usually this involves uncomment and edit some comment lines like this:

 #complete -F _complete_alias myalias